SPORT LEISURE AND OTHER ACTIVITIES

 After the famed fireworks fizzle out, Sydney Festival soon roars to life.
 Credit: Destination NSW.

-Country Music Festival Tamworth, NSW
+Tamworth Country Music Festival, NSW

 Nearby park: BIG4 Paradise Tamworth or City Lights Holiday Park.